All Episodes

 All right.

-you would say No.
+You would say no.

 Correct.

-I would question the premise Now the the Catholicism and specifically traditional versions of Catholicism, uh they are spiking right now.
+Now, the Catholicism and specifically traditional versions of Catholicism, they are spiking right now.

-But I don't I don't think Protestantism is suffering, Bream.
+But I don't think Protestantism is suffering.

 I don't think Protestantism in the evangelical way is declining exactly.